AhmedAbuelaish/spawn-react-redux/README.md

 ### Results

--The main performance limitation was the logic/javascript, which still has some room for improvement for smoother animation and handling larger number of nodes (current limit ~50,000 nodes)
+-The main performance limitation was the logic/javascript, which still has some room for improvement for smoother animation and handling larger number of nodes (current limit ~50,000 nodes but also depends on the computer's processing power)

 -Using a webworker may work but what limited the performance of the webworker seemed to be react-redux's handling of multiple consecutive triggers of *setState*